Recent stories relating to TS Eliot

 Her essay considers the significance of E McKnight Kauffer’s illustrations to the poem, and the influence of Nietzsche’s philosophy, and traces the later recurrence of lines and motifs in ‘Burnt Norton’.
 “What Eliot upholds in ‘Triumphal March’ and Four Quartets, through Beethoven, Nietzsche, and the Vienna Secession artists, is a hope for a future,” she concludes, “in which art, morality and spirituality are reconciled, and the transcendence of art becomes also an aesthetics of resistance.”

 Max Klinger’s Beethoven (1902), Nietzsche’s Übermensch and the Anti-fascist Poetics of T.S.
-Eliot’s Coriolan I “Triumphal March” (1931) can be read in full with academic access here.
+Eliot’s Coriolan I “Triumphal March” (1931) can be read in full with open access here.

 ———————————————————————————————————-